-The Participatory Governance (PG) toolkit contains tools and resources relating to 9 different categories of participatory governance practices:
+Resources relating to nine categories of participatory governance practices:

 A. Public information – A first step towards participatory governance is helping citizens to have access to relevant information about government policies, decisions and actions.
-Check out this category for tools relating to advocating for freedom of information, supporting government transparency and facilitating the dissemination of public information.
+This category contains tools relating to advocating for freedom of information, supporting government transparency and facilitating the dissemination of public information.

-B. Education and deliberation – Another important dimension of participatory governance is citizen education and deliberation.
-This category includes tools for making citizens aware of their rights and responsibilities (civic education), as well as a variety of innovative methods for helping citizens collectively learn about and deliberate on issues of priority public concern.
+B. Education and deliberation – Here, you’ll find tools for making citizens aware of their rights and responsibilities (civic education), and a variety of innovative methods for helping citizens collectively learn about and discuss issues of priority public concern.

 - Full Introduction to Education and Deliberation